Akira5Kitaoka/Akira5Kitaoka-en.github.io/CV/index.md

 ### Education

 Apr.
-1, 2012, to entry B.S. into School of Science, Tokyo Instiutute of technology.
+1, 2012, to entry B.S. into School of Science, Tokyo Institute of Technology.

 Mar.
-31, 2016, to graduate B.S. in Mathematics, Tokyo Instiutute of technology.
+31, 2016, to graduate B.S. in Mathematics, Tokyo Institute of Technology.

 Apr.
-1, 2016, to enty M.S. in Mathematical Sciences, The University of Tokyo.
+1, 2016, to enter M.S. in Mathematical Sciences, The University of Tokyo.

 Mar.
-31. 2018, to complete M.S. in Mathematical Sciences, The University of Tokyo (Advisor: Professor Kengo Hirachi)
+31, 2018, to complete M.S. in Mathematical Sciences, The University of Tokyo (Advisor: Professor Kengo Hirachi)

 Apr.
-1, 2016, to enty Ph.D. in Mathematical Sciences, The University of Tokyo.
+1, 2016, to enter Ph.D. in Mathematical Sciences, The University of Tokyo.

 Mar.
 31, 2021, Ph.D. in Mathematical Sciences, The University of Tokyo (Advisor: Professor Kengo Hirachi).